-The City Clerk shall designate, by consecutive numbers commencing with number one and ending with number five, all positions on the Council to be nominated by district. and Before the general municipal election to be held in the year 2025 the City Clerk shall further designate, by consecutive numbers commencing with number six and ending with number eight-nine, all positions on the Council to be elected at large.
-Before the general municipal election to be held in the year 2027 the City Clerk shall further designate by consecutive numbers commencing with the number six ending with the number seven, all positions on the Council to be elected at large, all of such designations shall thereafter be permanent and the positions so designated shall thereafter be considered as separate offices for election purposes.
+The City Clerk shall designate, by consecutive numbers commencing with number one and ending with number five, all positions on the Council to be nominated by district. and Before the general municipal election to be held in the year 2025 the City Clerk shall further designate, by consecutive numbers commencing with number six and ending with number eight nine, all positions on the Council to be elected at large.
+Before the general municipal election to be held in the year 2027 the City Clerk shall further designate by consecutive numbers commencing with the number six ending with the number six ending with the number seven, all positions on the Council to be elected at large.
+The Council to be elected at large and the positions so designated shall thereafter be considered as separate offices for election purposes.